 Members will be responsible for bringing in their own materials for woodshop.
 MADE will have a scrap bin available for test cuts.

-- Do I need to bring my own chisels?
+- Do I need to bring my own turning tools?

-MADE provides access to a communal chisels.
-Members will be responsible for sharpening them before use, and should account for this when making reservations.
-Members are also welcome to bring their own personal chisels.
+MADE provides access to a set of communal turning tools.
+Members are responsible for sharpening them before use, and should account for this when making reservations.
+Members are also welcome to bring their own personal turning tools.

-- Do you have a tool for sharpening chisels?
+- Do you have a tool for sharpening turning tools?